Use the links below to skip to the specific issue you wish to view:

 In March 2018, the finance department performed a reconciliation of financial data from multiple fiscal years and adjusted its estimate of the fund balance yet again to slightly less than $1 million.
 Despite performing this reconciliation nine months after adopting the fiscal year 2017–18 budget, this estimate was still inaccurate; the actual fiscal year 2016–17 general fund ending balance Lynwood reported in its audited CAFR was $2.6 million, $1.6 million more than the previous estimate.1 According to the city manager and the finance director, the March 2018 estimate was understated primarily because the finance department recorded cash receipts late.
 Accurately estimating the year‑end fund balance is critical because that amount establishes the starting point for future budgets and is the basis for determining whether the city has maintained a reserve of 10 percent of operating expenditures as required by its policies.
 Lynwood ended fiscal year 2016–17 with only 9 percent in reserve and failed to meet the reserve requirement.

 Lynwood’s finance department generated inaccurate budget estimates for both fiscal years 2016–17 and 2017–18.
 As Table 2 shows, Lynwood overestimated its beginning‑of‑year fund balance for its general fund by $2 million in its budget for fiscal year 2016–17 and again by more than $1 million in its budget for fiscal year 2017–18.
-According to the finance director, his department overestimated the fiscal year 2017–18 beginning balance because it did not perform a thorough review of the expenditures it used to estimate the fund balance due to the rushed budgeting process.

 ||BEGINNING-OF-YEAR FUND BALANCE|